FrauElster/socksauth/Readme.md

 # SocksAuth

-This project turns an authenticated SOCKS5 connection to an authenticated one.
+This project turns an unauthenticated SOCKS5 connection to an authenticated one.

 It is kept very minimal, so there is just ~400 LoC in one single file.
 No tests, no assets, no github workflows, no dependabot, no issue templates, etc. Just the code and this Readme I guess.